historiesofthefuture/historiesofthefuture/essays/mukharji/paranimate.md

 of empire.

-Paranimates, it is worth noting, are nothing like the ‘living tradition’ that the Hindu or Muslim right-wing speak off.
+Paranimates, it is worth noting, are nothing like the ‘living tradition’ that the Hindu or Muslim right-wing speak of.
 For them, ironically like the rationalist scholarship in history of science, these paranimates can only at best be metaphors not real beings.
 They can thus be reformatted without any reference to their autonomous being and fitted into